johnmogi/weightapp_Terraform_CI_CD/README.md

 # CI CD using azure Devops - building the Terraform infrastructure

-this repository is the starting point in Sela's week 12 bootcamp. in this repository we control the infrastructure as code for the actual assets on the azure
+this repository is the starting point in Sela's week 12 bootcamp. in this repository we control the infrastructure as code for the actual assets on the azure cloud. in addition we are using infracost to calculate any price change.

 ## Stage 1 - create the AKS in Azure cloud.
 you'll need to setup the following services: